 Nobody wants to live in a home that overwhelms and drains motivation.

 It can be helpful to run an energy-diagnostic on your home once each year, to determine objectively what areas of your home are bringing you the most joy – and which areas are weighing you down.

 While undertaking an organized spring-cleaning or home improvement project, the temptation is to look only for external solutions.
 But in reality, what will most help you to get super organized – and stay super organized – are internal shifts.

 14 Ways to Create a More Joyful Home

-When we change how we see our home – and when we upgrade our beliefs, feelings, and thoughts about getting things done – that’s when we are truly poised to begin improving our daily habits and to permanently upgrade our residence.
+When you shift your beliefs, feelings, and thoughts about what a home is – that’s when we you are truly poised to begin improving your daily habits and to permanently upgrade your residence.

 1. Starting Using a Checklist Again